 Intra-row weeding is harder, as the crop plant’s position is known to steer the final effector away.
 Tillage can not be used in near-growing areas as no soil disturbance can damage the soil-soil interface.
 Non-contact methods, such as laser and micro-spraying, are being developed.
 Controlled biodiversity is a robotic, weeding opportunity.
 Non-competitive weeds may grow far from the crop.
 It’s part of KVL’s autonomous Christmas tree design parameters.

 4. Micro spraying

 In the area near the crop, be careful not to damage the crop or disturb the soil.
-One way to kill weeds near crop plants is by using a microspray that directly supplies very small quantities of weed leaf.
+One way to kill weeds near crop plants is by using a micro spray that directly supplies minimal quantities of weed leaf.
 A particular weed plant’s position can be identified with a machine view, and a set of dustbins attached nearby can sprinkle a herbicide onto the weed.
-Tests showed that sprinkling can be reduced when using gel as a carrier instead of water.
-Other studies have shown that if the right amount of herbicide is placed at the right time, herbicide use can be drastically reduced to about 1 gram per hectare for a 100-weed infestation per square metre.
+Tests showed that sprinkling could be reduced when using the gel as a carrier instead of water.
+Other studies have shown that if the right amount of herbicide is placed at the right time, herbicide use can be drastically reduced to about 1 gram per hectare for a 100-weed infestation per square meter.

 5. Robotic gantry